yfguo91/yfguo91.github.io/_pages/about.md

 - *2022.07*, I am invited to talk about Spiking Neural Networks at the conference on mathematics and aerospace.

 # 🎖 Honors and Awards
+- *2022.09* The National Natural Science Foundation of China 2022.
 - *2017.11* The second prize of Wechat applet application development competition 2017.
 - *2016.10* The first prize of Huawei codecraft 2016.
 - *2014.10* China National Scholarship.